 - NEW: Server-Side Request Forgery (SSRF)

 The last risk added from the community survey is Server-Side Request Forgery.
 According to the OWASP survey data, this risk had relatively low incidence rate but had an above-average ratings for Exploit and Impact potential.
-This new risk category was written by Orange Tsai, a famous security researcher with great experience finding and exploiting SSRF vulnerabilities in many large organisations.
+This new risk category was written by Orange Tsai, a famous security researcher with great experience finding and exploiting SSRF vulnerabilities in many large organizations.

 Top vulnerabilities x OWASP Top 10